Snowden disclosures: July

 The German government modifies its interpretation of the G-10 privacy law ... to afford the BND more flexibility in sharing protected information with foreign partners.

 In addition, the German government was well aware of the PRISM surveillance program long before Edward Snowden made details public.
 According to Angela Merkel's spokesman Steffen Seibert, there are two separate PRISM programs – one is used by the NSA and the other is used by NATO forces in Afghanistan.
 The two programs are "not identical".

-The Guardian revealed further details of the NSA's XKeyscore tool, which allows government analysts to search through vast databases containing emails, online chats and the browsing histories of millions of individuals without prior authorization.
+The Guardian revealed further details of the NSA's XKeyscore tool, which allows government analysts to search through vast databases containing emails, online chats, and the browsing histories of millions of individuals without prior authorization.
 Microsoft "developed a surveillance capability to deal" with the interception of encrypted chats on Outlook.com, within five months after the service went into testing.
-NSA had access to Outlook.com emails because "Prism collects this data prior to encryption."
+NSA had access to Outlook.com emails because "Prism collects this data before encryption."

 In addition, Microsoft worked with the FBI to enable the NSA to gain access to its cloud storage service SkyDrive.
 An internal NSA document dating from August 3, 2012, described the PRISM surveillance program as a "team sport".
 The CIA's National Counterterrorism Center is allowed to examine federal government files for possible criminal behavior, even if there is no reason to suspect U.S. citizens of wrongdoing.
-Previously the NTC was barred to do so, unless a person was a terror suspect or related to an investigation.
+Previously, the NCTC was barred from doing so unless a person was a terror suspect or related to an investigation.

 Snowden also confirmed that Stuxnet was cooperatively developed by the United States and Israel.
 In a report unrelated to Edward Snowden, the French newspaper Le Monde revealed that France's DGSE was also undertaking mass surveillance, which it described as "illegal and outside any serious control".